The Teacher's Inbox

 Go to bed at a consistent time, all week (even the weekends)

 Limit screen time in the hour(s) leading up to bed.
-Blue light impacts the body’s production of melatonin, which is responsible for causing us to feel sleepy.
+Blue light impacts the body’s production of melatonin, the hormone that causes us to feel sleepy.
 Worse yet, social media can create anxiety and stress, which prevents sound sleep.

 Make your environment worthy of sleep: cool, dark and calming.
 If you live an a loud neighborhood, consider a white noise machine.